Matching Wilson flow time for calculating the topological charge density and the pseudoscalar glueball mass in quenched lattice QCD: The matching parameter and the matching flow time of the Wilson flow

-These results indicate that the SMP method with parameters $(4,2)$ is indeed a viable approach for accurately determining the topological charge of the fermionic definition.
-Moreover, this method can effectively establish the proper flow time $\tau_{\text{qpr}}$ when calculating the topological charge of the gluonic definition using the Wilson flow.
-By analyzing the index of the overlap-Dirac operator concerning the clover topological charge during the Wilson flow, Ref. \cite{Chiu2019} shows that max $\{t_{c}\}\sim77$ for the Wilson flow.
-This max $\{t_{c}\}\sim77$ corresponds to a lower bound for the Wilson flow time of $\tau \sim 0.77$, which is compatible with our results.
-Notably, the results show that when calculating the topological charge of the gluonic definition, the proper flow time $\tau_{\text{qpr}}$ is generally larger than $\tau_{\text{pr}}$.
-The results in the next section will demonstrate that when calculating TCDC at the proper flow time $\tau_{\text{qpr}}$, TCDC may exhibit oversmearing, meaning that the negative dip of TCDC may disappear, as shown in Fig. \ref{corr-diff}.
+Notably, all results show that when calculating the topological charge of the gluonic definition, the matching Wilson flow time $\tau_{\text{qmr}}$ is generally larger than $\tau_{\text{mr}}$.
+The results demonstrate that when calculating TCDC at the matching Wilson flow time $\tau_{\text{qmr}}$, TCDC may exhibit oversmearing, meaning that the negative dip of TCDC may disappear, as shown in Fig. \ref{corr-diff}.